khades/khades.github.io/fate-recondensed.md

 *   Skill ratings in Fate are structured to support character niches.
 That’s why, in the default, players start with a “pyramid” shape.
 Make sure niche protection is possible in whatever new list you create.
 *   The best starting skill should come in around Great (+4).
 You can alter this up or down as you see fit, but make sure to keep an eye on what that means for the difficulty and opposing skill ratings your PCs will face.

-__Fred decides he wants to do a space-faring Fate game with a shorter skill list that’s focused on action-words.
+> Fred decides he wants to do a space-faring Fate game with a shorter skill list that’s focused on action-words.
 He settles on this 9-item skill list: Fight, Know, Move, Notice, Pilot, Sneak, Speak, Tinker, and Will.
 He also likes the idea of a “diamond” shape for skill ratings rather than a pyramid, so he has players rate their starting skills as follows: 1 at Great (+4), 2 at Good (+3), 3 at Fair (+2), 2 at Average (+1), and 1 at Mediocre (+0).
-His PCs will have a lot of overlap and core competencies due to the fat middle of his diamond, while still enjoying some niche protections at the top of the diamond’s “point.”__
+His PCs will have a lot of overlap and core competencies due to the fat middle of his diamond, while still enjoying some niche protections at the top of the diamond’s “point.”

 If you’re considering making your own skill list for your game and are looking for some ideas to kick-start your imagination, see **page XX.**

+## Character Creation As You Play

+If a player is comfortable making quick creative decisions in the moment, they may enjoy creating characters _as they play_ rather than ahead of time.
+This mimics the way characters reveal themselves and develop in other media.
+It’s not for everyone, but for groups where the method clicks it can be a real crowd-pleaser.

+With this method, characters start with only a name, high concept aspect, and highest skill—if that!
+As play progresses and they are called on to use an unrated skill, they can choose an empty slot and reveal their knowledge of it in the moment.
+Similarly, aspects and stunts can be filled in when the circumstances that call for them, right in the moment a fate point is spent or a bonus claimed.

 ### Refresh